Investing Guide

 What Is a Dividend?

 A dividend is a portion of a company's profits distributed to its shareholders.
 When a company earns more money than it needs to fund operations, expansion, and debt payments, it can choose to return some of that excess cash to the investors who own its stock.
+You can practice these concepts with our interactive Dividends Crossword.

 Think of it as a thank-you payment.
 You invested in the company by buying shares; the company rewards you with regular cash payments simply for holding those shares.